 Syntra SQL Type Reference

-| Code | Type name | Storage | Range / Precision | Example | Notes |
+| Code | Type name | Storage | Range / precision | Example | Notes |

 |---|---|---|---|---|---|

 | 16 | bool | 1 byte | true, false, or NULL | true | Boolean.
-Some clients serialize as "true" / "false" strings. |
+Some clients serialise as "true" / "false" strings. |

 | 23 | int4 | 4 bytes | Signed 32-bit: −2,147,483,648 to 2,147,483,647 | 42 | Standard integer.
 Used for counts, flags, sublevel, etc. |

-| 1043 | varchar | Variable | UTF-8, bounded by Syntra column max_length (up to 4095 for long memos) | 'Bank of America' | Variable-length string.
-The default type for names, IDs, descriptions, memos. |
+| 1043 | varchar | Variable | UTF-8, bounded by the column’s max_length (up to 4095 for long memos) | 'Bank of America' | The default type for names, IDs, descriptions, memos. |

-| 1082 | date | 4 bytes | 4713 BC to 5874897 AD | '2026-06-15' | Calendar date, no time component.
-Used for txn_date, job_start_date, due_date, etc. |
+| 1082 | date | 4 bytes | Calendar date, no time component | '2026-06-15' | Used for txn_date, due_date, job_start_date, etc. |

-| 1114 | timestamp | 8 bytes | 4713 BC to 294276 AD, microsecond resolution | '2026-04-08 14:30:00' | Date and time without time zone.
-Used for time_created, time_modified. |
+| 1114 | timestamp | 8 bytes | Microsecond-resolution timestamp without timezone | '2026-04-08 14:30:00' | Used for time_created and time_modified.
+QB stores timestamps in company-file local time. |

-| 1700 | numeric | Variable | Arbitrary precision with declared scale (typically (12, 2) for money, (12, 5) for quantities) | 123456.78 | Exact decimal.
-Always use numeric for money to avoid floating-point rounding. |
+| 1700 | numeric | Variable | Arbitrary precision with declared scale — typically (12, 2) for money, (12, 5) for quantities | 123456.78 | Exact decimal.
+Always use numeric for money; never cast to a floating-point type for arithmetic. |

 Reading Copy Schema JSON

-[ { "name": "list_id", "type": "varchar", "oid": 1043 }, { "name": "time_created", "type": "timestamp", "oid": 1114 }, { "name": "is_active", "type": "bool", "oid": 16 }, { "name": "sublevel", "type": "int4", "oid": 23 }, { "name": "balance", "type": "numeric", "oid": 1700 }, { "name": "account_number", "type": "varchar", "oid": 1043 }]The name is the column name you use in SQL.
-The type and oid both describe the same data type; use whichever is more convenient for your code generator or ORM.
+[ { "name": "list_id", "type": "varchar", "code": 1043 }, { "name": "time_created", "type": "timestamp", "code": 1114 }, { "name": "is_active", "type": "bool", "code": 16 }, { "name": "sublevel", "type": "int4", "code": 23 }, { "name": "balance", "type": "numeric", "code": 1700 }, { "name": "account_number", "type": "varchar", "code": 1043 }]The name is the column name you use in SQL. type and code describe the same data type — use whichever is more convenient for your code generator or ORM.

 Reading metadata from client drivers